costinistor/MovieDemo_OkHttp/README.md

 # MovieDemo_OkHttp
-Demo to use api with OkHttp.o
+Demo to use api with OkHttp